yanghenryliu/yanghenryliu.github.io/_pages/cv.md

   * ACM Conference on Bioinformatics, Computational Biology, and Health Informatics (ACM-BCB) 2022
   * Ethics Reviewer for Neural Information Processing Systems (NeurIPS) 2023
   * American Public Health Association (APHA) Public Health Film Festival Program 2024
-  * Reviewer for NeurIPS 2024
-  * Ethics Reviewer for NeurIPS 2024
+  * Reviewer and Ethics Reviewer for NeurIPS 2024
   * Reviewer for the Thirteenth International Conference on Learning Representations (ICLR) 2025
   * Reviewer for the Forty-Second International Conference on Machine Learning (ICML) 2025